Search This Blog

 DIED 27TH AUGUST 1931'

-The Belfast News-Letter of 31st August 1931 included this tribute to George in a cricket sports column:
+The Belfast News-Letter of 31st August 1931 included this tribute to Alexander in a cricket sports column:

-The Belfast News-Letter of 29th September 1931 included this tribute to George in a hockey sports column:
+The Belfast News-Letter of 29th September 1931 included this tribute to Alexander in a hockey sports column:

-The Staff Magazine ‘The Link (Summer 1978)’ contains a photograph of George appearing in the Northern Bank Cricket Team of 1928.
+The Staff Magazine ‘The Link (Summer 1978)’ contains a photograph of Alexander appearing in the Northern Bank Cricket Team of 1928.

 Additional family information has been kindly supplied by Charlie Alexander.